natecostello/van_two_point_oh/blog/2021-10-27-ltrack/ltrack.md

 Van 1.0 used pre-drilled L-track.
 This meant we had to drill and plus-nut holes in the van to match the existing holes in the L-track.
 For Van 2.0, out of sensitivity to unnecessary drilling/holes, we procured L-track without holes, and match-drilled it to pre-existing holes/plusnut holes.
 There are merits to each approach, but think we made the right choice for Van 2.0.
 It also meant we didn't have to wrestle with drilling any boron-steel which is a huge plus.

 The L-track we used is made by Ancra, is 144 inches long, and was procured by a Baltimore Potomac Truck Center, a local supplier (who was fantastic to work with).
 It took some work to verify the right product number for "hole-less" 12 ft L-track but both Ancra and BPTC were super helpful.
-In case its helpful, the two product numbers that meet this requirement are 40467-31-144 (6351-T6 material) and 40467-11-144 (7075-T6 material - more expensive).
+In case its helpful, the two product numbers that meet this requirement are 40467-31-144 (6351-T6 material good enough) and 40467-11-144 (7075-T6 material - more expensive).

 The major install steps were measuring and cutting to length, match-drilling, milling where needed, cutting counterbores, and final fastening.